Assess solar panel efficiency: monitor output, check temperature coefficients, and compare performance ratios. Optimize your solar energy!

 Climate conditions such as extreme temperatures may cause overheating.
 It can affect the overall performance and output of a solar system.
-So, it’s a requirement to install solar panels cooling mechanism right after you install one.
+So, it’s a requirement to install a solar panel cooling mechanism right after you install one.

-The position, pitch, and tilt of solar panels have a huge impact on its efficiency as most solar panels are installed on roofs.
+The position, pitch, and tilt of solar panels have a huge impact on their efficiency as most solar panels are installed on roofs.